Senators want CIA to lift veil on nominee’s black site past

 Several colleagues and former intelligence officials have come to her defense.

 Mike Morell, who was an acting director of the CIA, worked closely with Haspel from 2006 until he retired in 2013.
 Morell has described her as a “warm and engaging” colleague with a “self-deprecating” sense of humor.
-She’s a “simply exceptional” person who gets things done in a “quiet, yet effective way” and is “calm under fire.”
+She’s a “simply exceptional” person who gets things done in a “quiet, yet effective way” and is “calm under fire,” he wrote in The Cipher Brief, an online newsletter on intelligence issues.

 “The media is also likely to refer to a moment in her career when she drafted a cable instructing a field station to destroy videotapes of CIA interrogations of senior al-Qaida operatives,” Morell wrote when Haspel became deputy CIA director last year.
 “She did so at the request of her direct supervisor and believing that it was lawful to do so.
 I personally led an accountability exercise that cleared Haspel of any wrongdoing in the case.”